-These Mahi Mahi Fish Tacos are a meal that are enjoyable any time of year, but they, for some reason, really “hit the spot” in the spring!
+These Mahi Mahi Fish Tacos are a meal that is enjoyable any time of year, but they, for some reason, really “hit the spot” in the summer!

 There are many, many different ways that you can cook fish tacos and many different kinds of fish that you can use.
 Mahi Mahi is perfect for fish tacos for several reasons.
 First of all, Mahi Mahi is a tasty white fish but it is not as expensive as other fish like halibut.